k-gqirana/Meal-Ease/README.md

         7 .Store or process the extracted data: Depending on your requirements, you can store the extracted data in a file, a database,              or process it further for analysis, visualization, or integration with other systems.

 #### Web Scrapping examples:
-        Refer to the following example to scrape your first website using Javascript and Puppeteer [freeCodeCamp -Web Scrapping]       (https://www.freecodecamp.org/news/web-scraping-in-javascript-with-puppeteer/amp/).
+Refer to the following example to scrape your first website using Javascript and Puppeteer [freeCodeCamp -Web Scrapping](https://www.freecodecamp.org/news/web-scraping-in-javascript-with-puppeteer/amp/).